 Rosemary’s Killer is not only one of the best examples of stalk and slash cinema from the golden era, but it’s also one of the most underrated.
 The movie ticks every box in terms of the relevant trappings and instead of just ticking them, in a few places it completely surpasses them.
-I like the World War 2 gimmick and I think that the killer’s disguise is an absolutely brilliant touch.
-His calling card of leaving a rose by his victims is creepily effective and there’s a great moment towards the climax where he offers it almost romantically to the final girl before attempting to ram a pitch folk through her.
-In 2007, a low budget entry by the name of Rose of Death attempted to mimic that calling card, but failed to add the slash with panache necessary to pay tribute to Joseph Zito’s classic.
+I like the World War II gimmick and I think that the killer’s disguise is an absolutely brilliant touch.
+His calling card of leaving a rose by his victims is creepily effective and there’s a great moment towards the climax where he offers it, almost romantically, to the final girl before attempting to ram a pitch folk through her!
+In 2007, a low budget entry by the name of Rose of Death attempted to utilise the same idea, but failed to add the slash with panache necessary to pay tribute to this sterling effort.

 Vicky Dawson makes for a classy final girl and she works well in partnership with Christopher Goutman.
 For relatively inexperienced performers, they carry the picture comfortably and they deliver only one or two weak moments.
 I thought Dawson was unfortunate not to have built a longer career in cinema, because much like Amy Steel in Friday the 13th 2, she offers a sweet and alluring naivety, but shows brave independence when left alone to face the prowler.
 Before the final credits rolled, my wife who was watching with me said, “tough girl” – my sentiments exactly.
 Farley Granger added class to the cast list, but it’s been confirmed that he had a horrible time on set and suffered some uncomfortable sweating during the make-up effects.
 Laurence Tierney’s on-board too, although I have no idea why, his character is barely used to much effect and was probably a waste of budget.